Dewalt-arch/pimpmyadlab/readme.md

   - Yaseen (PNPT Certified) for Alpha/Beta Testing!
   - uCald4aMarine Release Candidate Testing

+# Revision 1.0.4
+  - Disable Defender Group Policy Object is now being created with all options from NukeDefender and all options from the build_lab function
+    - removes any existing "Disable Defender" Policy linked to the Marvel.local domain
+    - creates a new "Disable Defender" Policy
+    - sets all settings
+    - Links GPO Policy to Marvel.local domain and Enforces policy

 # Revision 1.0.3
   - Any and all Windows Updates will be removed automatically on
     - Domain controller Hydra-DC